 Overall, the take away is that Google looks at site speed a lot more closely than you may realize, therefore improving your site speed can be a very advantageous move when doing SEO work.
-This is a lesson I learned the hard way when I was just starting out and looking for SEO near me.

 Simple Tactics to Speed up Your Site

 Reduce Plugin Use

 Having too many plugins on your site can lead to a number of issues including: slower site speed, security problems, and site crashes.
 One way to help avoid this is to deactivate and delete any plugins that are not being utilized.
 The best way to go about this is to selectively disable plugins and then measure your server performance, allowing you to detect any plugins that are harmful to your site speed.
 This method should help to increase site speed easily, with minimal effort.